adrienjoly/ideas/index.md

        data-dir="left"
        title="Powered by Lead Stories' OpenShareCount">0</a>
   </span>
-- #info a search engine that allows users to explain the structure of the results they expect, like in GraphQL
+- <span class="hashtag">#info</span> a search engine that allows users to explain the structure of the results they expect, like in GraphQL
   <span id="1922977223" class="vote-button">
     <a href="https://twitter.com/share?ref_src=twsrc%5Etfw"
        class="twitter-share-button"